 When we did our major remodeling, turning the garage into living space, we added cottage-farmhouse style to this room with beadboard, wood counters, a vintage wall cabinet, and a hand painted green-and-cream diamond pattern floor.
-(Wondering where the floor is?
-Read on for the sad state of affairs!)

-Over the years since, we built shelves on the mudroom side for garden supplies where I attached the shop light for growing seeds in the winter months.
 And we added wood pieces and brackets to the vintage wall cabinet to make it look more built-in…but never actually painted it.

 Note: this room never looked this bad – I took these right before we started painting and had removed the curtains, coats, etc. and piled the counters with stuff.
 Just so you know!